Flavoredone/Games-and-libs-on-C/README.md

 # Games-and-libs-on-C
-The repository contains a collection of games, standard libs, bash functions written in the C language
+The repository contains a collection of games, standard libs, bash functions written on the C language

 ## 1. BashUtils
 ```